-We've come up with a list of guidelines for local businesses to maintain high quality information on Google.
-Following these guidelines helps avoid common problems, including changes to your information, or, in some cases, removal of your business information from Google.
+To maintain high quality information on Google, follow this list of guidelines for local businesses.
+These guidelines can help you avoid common problems, including changes to your information or, in some cases, removal of your business information from Google.

 - Represent your business as it’s consistently represented and recognized in the real world across signage, stationery, and other branding.